 Introducing the Board Members of the IRDBF

-Board Member and Vice President is Graeme Hamilton of Australia.
+Board Member and President is Graeme Hamilton of Australia.
 Graeme was determined to be a dairy farmer since early childhood, following in the family footsteps.
 Graeme first became enthralled by red dairy cows in his teenage years, and that eager interest has never waned.
 Graeme has an enduring belief that greater collaboration between the various red dairy breeds is necessary, and will lead to growth opportunities for breeders.
 For the red breeds to prosper, individual breeders must see tangible rewards for their breeding endeavours.
 It is the task of the IRDBF to foster this improved cooperation.

 Russell Tocker of New Zealand is a new young face to the Board from 2019.
 He lives on the north island of New Zealand at Tiakitahuna and runs a family farm with his brother Zac and their parents.
 They milk about 700 cows with about 140 being red dairy cattle.